JulienTant/Laravel-Env-Sync/README.md

 The command simply show you which keys are not present in your .env file.
 This command will return 0 if your files are in sync, and 1 if they are not, so you can use this in a script

 Again, you can launch the command with the option `--reverse`

+### Show diff between your envs files

+You can show a table that compares the content of your env files by using the `php artisan env:diff` command.

+The command will print a table that compare the content of both .env and .env.example files, and will highlight the missing keys